 Cybersecurity agency Kaspersky detected 120 suspicious websites mentioning ‘PlayStation’ in their scams and phishing campaigns.
 Cyberscam around gaming console increased as Microsoft and Sony launched Xbox X and PS5, respectively this month and together they found mention in half of the malicious activities.
 PS holds 96% of gaming consoles in India, enabling cybercriminals to use its popularity to luring people to steal private and monetary data.

-Kaspersky has discovered new banking malware called Ghimob, that can spy and steal data from 153 Android apps including banking.
+Kaspersky has discovered new banking malware called Ghimob, which can spy and steal data from 153 Android apps including banking.
 The malware, using names like Google Docs, WhatsApp Updater, Google Defender, can be hidden inside malicious apps available on third-party app downloads or shared via email.
 Users in Brazil are the most targeted followed by India, China, US.
 It blocks the user from uninstalling it, restarting or shutting down the device.

 Cybersecurity investments continues to grow YoY, even though the overall IT budget has fallen from $1.2m in 2019 to $1.1m in 2020 among SMBs, and from $74.1m to $54.3m for firms, as per Kaspersky’s report.
 SMBs allocated $275,000 to cybersecurity while enterprises allocated $14m.
 Majority of firms expect these figures to grow in the next 3 years, by 11% in enterprises and 12% in SMBs.
 However, one in 10 firms said they’re going to reduce spend on IT security.